focs-lab/pldi25-sampling-timestamp/README.md

 grep warnings tatp/*/*.log
 ```

-Note that this demo run is too short and will not be able to reproduce the results discussed in the paper.
+Note: This demo run is too short and will not be able to reproduce the results discussed in the paper.
-This is because we are randomly sampling 0.3% of the read/write events, and only after running for a long time (e.g. 1 hour),
+This is because we are randomly sampling 0.3% of the read/write events, and it is only after running for a long time (e.g. 1 hour),
-when a huge number of events are encountered, will the number of data races detected be meaningful for comparison.
+that when a huge number of events are encountered, will the number of data races detected be meaningful for comparison.

 #### Demo Experiment 3: Profiling